Home

 Activities, Ideas And Prompts

-Creative writing tips for kids can be just what you need if you've got a reluctant writer on your hands.
+You'll find these ideas are just what you need if you've got a reluctant writer on your hands.
 I know because I had one!

 Writing can't be forced but if you have lots of interesting activities, prompts and ideas up your sleeve you are much more likely to find the right spark to light the fire.